EricIrby/blkshp_os/docs/00-ARCHITECTURE/legacy/application-structure.md

 # Application Structure

+> **Legacy Reference:** Superseded by `00-ARCHITECTURE/01-App-Structure.md`.
+Consult the new guide for the current layout.

 ## Frappe App Layout

 The `blkshp_os` repository follows the standard Frappe pattern.
 The Desk workspace ships inside the `blkshp_os` module (`blkshp_os/blkshp_os/workspace`) so Frappe can auto-discover it during `bench migrate`.